Noah-Huppert/alligator-wasm-alloc/README.md

 **Why do I need a different allocator?**
 The default Rust allocator is the wrong tool for the job when it comes to WebAssembly.

-WebAssembly's memory model and heap is different native platforms.
-The maximum memory size is 4 GB([†](https://webassembly.github.io/spec/js-api/index.html#limits)) and there is no concept of freeing memory to the host.
+WebAssembly's memory model is very different from native platforms.
+The WebAssembly heap is a contiguous segment of memory which can only grow, with a maximum size of 4 GB([†](https://webassembly.github.io/spec/js-api/index.html#limits)).

-In contrast native applications can allocate huge regions of memory, much larger than 4 GB.
-Plus there is a concept of freeing memory back to the host.
-As such memory allocators designed for this world, like the default Rust allocator, must make design trade-offs in order to accommodate these requirements.
+The default Rust allocator was written for native platforms where the memory model's requirements are very different from WebAssembly's.
+Native allocators must deal with being able to allocate a seemingly infinite amount of memory, which is not contiguous, and which can be freed back to the operating system.

-The Alligator WASM Allocator was designed from the start with WebAssembly as its primary target.
-Optimizations can be made because we know that we'll never have to give space back to the OS, and never handle allocating more than 4 GB.
+As a result the Rust allocator must make design trade-offs in order to accommodate these broad requirements.
+The Alligator WASM Allocator was designed from the start for WebAssembly's memory model.
+It does not need to contend with traditional native memory's requirements, allowing for optimizations.

 See [Design](#design) for more details on performance and internal workings.